Festivals in Nepal: More Than 50 Festivals

 Seto-Machhendranath:

 The Seto Machhendranath festival takes place in Kathmandu.
-This Chariot with a long wooden tower is constructed at Durbar Marg near the statue of King Mahendra.
+This chariot with a long wooden tower is constructed at Durbar Marg near the statue of King Mahendra.
 The Seto Machhendranath chariot is brought to the Machhendranath temple at Jana Bahal near Indra Chowk in Kathmandu.
-During this Festival, the Chariot is pulled up to Lagankhel in the Lalitpur district.
-People gather around and worship the deity every place where the Chariot stops.
-The Chariot is then carried in a procession back to the temple at Jana Bahal in Kathmandu.
+During this festival, the chariot is pulled up to Lagankhel in the Lalitpur district.
+People gather around and worship the deity every place where the chariot stops.
+The chariot is then carried in a procession back to the temple at Jana Bahal in Kathmandu.

 Rato Machhendranath Festival: